-Stéphane Rambaud-Measson: Although we don't see much impact - well, it has been, of course, the tariffing part we have been discussing has been - it's been - that's called a driver no longer, but we have forecast where we have a little stretch on resources, such as, for example, Eastern Europe, which is where the economy is very active right now, but we don't see a big increase of wages.
-We are helped by some currency changes, also, in China, I mean, the money has been slightly devaluated compared to the U.S. dollar, so it compensating for some wage increases.
-So overall we don't see big changes, but maybe you want to comment-
+Overall, we don't see much impact.
+Well, there's been, of course, the tariff impact that we've been discussing.
+It has been - that's caused a drag on our numbers, but we have pocket of areas where we have a little stretch on resources, such as, for example, Eastern Europe, which is where the economy is very active right now, but we don't see a big increase of wages.
+We are helped by some currency changes.
+Also in China, I mean, the money has been slightly devaluated compared to the U.S. dollar, so it is compensating for some wage increases.
+So, overall, we don't see big changes.
+Pat, maybe you want to comment?